Liu3422/Summer_RISCV/README.md

     - testcase(instruction):
         - tests a single instruction
         - every testbench component (is model + checker sufficient for scoreboard?)
-        - inherits instruction class properties
         - takes in DUT, prior memory and rd1 (for memory access/check)
-    - dut_fetch():
+    - dut_fetch(DUT):
-        - fetches values (reg, imm, memory) from DUT
+        - fetches values (reg, imm, memory, etc) from DUT
         - more advanced methods involve operating on these values and printing statements.
-    - environment():
+    - environment(testcase):
         - Basically a wrapper for prior testbenches, and basic_CRT() tests all instructions in one testbench.
         - Is an async def/coroutine object.
 Thus, it has gen_all (which handles setting for memory instructions) and overflow_checker (which resets upon severe overflow).

     Future:
-    - Create more classes: Test_environment, dut_write (only a couple dut_fetch instructions change the dut currently)
+    - Create more classes/objects: dut_write, bitwise
     - Store instructions into memory for DUT to fetch?
         - Idea: store batches (say 1000), execute them all, flush, repeat.
     - "Fail-mode" with truly random/incorrect instructions
-        - Only start doing after all other instructions are done.
     - Use cocotb's built-in "logging" library instead of manually printing.
         - Moving from hardcoded debug prints to OOP logging.

-    Code Quality (in progress):
-    - dut_fetch can be expanded to include instruction type, signed/unsigned pair, maybe names/special instr.
+    - GTKWave?
+Verilator can produce this, though actually tracing through that much data is a challenge.

     RISCV Instruction Set Manual:
     The JALR instruction now clears the lowest bit of the calculated target address, to simplify hardware and to allow auxiliary information to be stored in function pointers.